 Body back panel: soft and quiet 500D cordura.

 Frame: 1mm HDPE sheet with removable and 2 mouldable aluminium rods.

 Foam: 10mm closed cell foam.

 The back frame has a plastic frame sheet and two alloy rods.
 It’s well padded and successfully transfers weight to the hip belt.
-It’s also easily removable if needed.
+It’s also easily removable if needed but it’s not going to save much weight, so I don’t see that’s necessary.

 The optional hip belt pockets are accessed with a zip that runs across the top.
 They are roomy enough to hold snacks, gloves, etc.

 A useful bottom pocket can be accessed whilst wearing the pack.
 I find it perfect for tucking in maps and gloves.

 I use the bungee cords on the side of the pack to store my waterproofs and sit mat.
 This gives me easy access to them without having to open the main pack.

 The Prospector is very well constructed with a tough, waterproof fabric which looks great.
 The seams are not taped so the pack is not fully waterproof; however, there are very few seams to let water in.
 I would always use dry bags inside my pack anyway, so the untaped seams aren’t a problem for me.

 Because the pack is so light weight, I have used it as a day pack on occasion.
 It works really well.

 I used my Prospector for a month-long trip on the TGO Challenge coast-to-coast across Scotland, and a number of other hikes including the Austrian Alps.
 It easily carried a week’s food and all my camping gear, and I found the pack comfortable up to about 15kgs.
 Above this weight, I got slight shoulder pain after long periods carrying the pack.

 I feel that the AtomPacks Prospector is a very good rucksack, especially as you can have it made exactly how you want it.
 It is made with quality materials and should last well.